yling01/Scripts/README.md

               python check_trajectory.py --seq SEQUENCE

    note that when using the script in this situation, make sure that there are only relevant gro files as one will be randomly chosen to be used.
 (An error will be thrown if the gro file does not match with the xtc file.

+The program is also capable of taking the following flags:

+            --cutoff: (float) cutoff for a trans peptide bond.
+The default value is 150, meaning that a peptide bond is considered as cis if the omega angle has an absolute value greater than 150 degrees.

+            --cyclic: (bool, True or False) flag for head-to-tail cyclic peptide.
+The default is True, meaning that the structrue will be treated as a head-to-tail cyclic peptide when analyzing the structure.

 ## writeBemeta.py